OrbitGuardians-Datathon/OrbitGuardians_Datathon_WID_2025/datathon-project/README.md

 * Scale features and cluster satellites using **DBSCAN**
 * Map clusters to **LEO / MEO / GEO** regimes
 * Apply **IsolationForest** to detect anomalies within each cluster
-* Generate metrics, plots, and anomaly statistics
+* Produce plots and summaries to interpret unsupervised ML results